reaper699/lisk-docs/BinaryInstall.md

   ```

  * You will be prompted for your installation directory, pressing enter will choose the default.
- * The second prompt will ask you for Main network or Test network.
-Pressing enter will take Main network as a default.
+ * The second prompt will ask you for main network or test network.
+Pressing enter will take main network as a default.

 3. Change directory: